-&lt;sup>1Similar timing assumptions are used in the large literature on production function estimation (see the discussions by Ackerberg et al. 2015 and Gandhi et al. 2020).
-Lamadon et al. (2021) assume that firm-specific amenities are constant within the estimation window or only subject to transitory shocks in their identification of firm-specific labor supply curves.
-A small number of papers have used research designs comparing winners and losers of procurement auctions.
+&lt;sup>1A small number of other papers have used research designs comparing winners and losers of procurement auctions.
 They estimate how government purchases affect employment during an economic crisis (Gugler et al., 2020) and firm dynamics and growth (Ferraz et al., 2015, Hvide and Meling, 2020).
 None of these studies use these comparisons to draw inference about imperfect competition or rents, nor do they use these comparisons to identify and estimate an economic model of firm and worker behavior.